-Oliver, J., 2004.
+Oliver, J. J., 2004.
 The influence of critical service incidents in a health and fitness club environment: exploring buyer and seller relationship perspectives.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: